SERVICE USER RIGHTS & RESPONSIBILITIES

-- Service Users have the right to refuse a service and refusal will not prejudice their future access to services.
+- Service users have the right to refuse a service and refusal will not prejudice their future access to funded services.

-- Complaints by Service Users will be dealt with fairly, promptly and without retribution.
-The Service Users may involve an advocate of their choice to represent their interests.
+- Service user complaints assist in continuous improvement; they will be dealt with fairly, promptly and without retribution.
+The service user may involve an advocate of their choice.

 Service User Responsibilities

-- Service Users need to take responsibility for the results of any decisions they make, including the choice not to make a decision.
+- Service users need to take responsibility for the results of any decisions or inactions they undertake.

-- Service Users must utilise seatbelts and other vehicle safety devices as directed by authorised Team Members.
+- Service users must comply with WHS, e.g. utilise seatbelts and other vehicle safety devices as directed by authorised team members.

-- Service User should respect the confidentiality of information about other Service Users and Team Members which they may obtain whilst using services.
+- Service users should respect the confidentiality of information about other service users and team members which they may obtain whilst using services.

-- Service Users should inform the Service of an significant change in their circumstances, e.g. health status, mobility decline.
+- Service users should inform HART Services of any significant change in their circumstances, e.g. health or mobility decline.

-- Passengers must not be under the influence of illegal drugs or alcohol and must be reasonably presented (i.e. hygienic and without provocative messages or logos on clothing).
+- Service users must not be under the influence of illegal drugs or alcohol and must be reasonably presented (i.e. hygienic and without provocative messages or logos on clothing).

-- If a service User continually refuses to abide by their responsibilities they may be exited from the Service.
+- If a service user continually refuses to abide by their responsibilities they may risk being exited from HART Services.